Nature's Way Bird Products Cedar Platform Tray Bird Feeder

 The company’s product description emphasizes that all screws and hanging wires are rust-proof, which is obviously key for an outdoor item.
 In our testing, the insect- and rot-resistant cedar stood up to weather, including snow and rain, without issue.
 Some online reviewers complained that the screws holding the wires in place worked themselves out over time.

 A removable, perforated “Fresh Seed” tray sits in the bottom and is rubber-coated to prevent rust.
 We could only see the tray if standing directly above or below the feeder, but it looks nice.
 The tray keeps the bird seed viable and fresh by allowing moisture to drain through and air to flow around the seed.
-This way, if you don’t have a high volume of birds going through seed quickly, the seed sitting on the tray won’t get damp and moldy.
+This way, if you don’t have a high volume of birds going through seed quickly, the seed sitting on the tray won’t get damp.

 Larger birds like cardinals and jays might shun feeders with small feed openings but will visit tray-style feeders like this.